 It’s strong.
 It holds paint well.
 It offers dimensional variety to structures.

-Creating that arch, though, is not easy.
+Creating that arch, though, is not simple.
 Unlike bending wide flange beams or S beams, rectangular tube bending and rolling carries a large set of challenges incumbent to its nature.

 Accurate radius?
 Oh yeah, there’s that, too.

 Larger sizes?
 OK.
 How about 14” x 4” x .625 wall.
 Regardless of size, you can always expect accuracy from Max Weiss Company.

 Look around.
-You’ll observe rectangular metal tubing in Brown County buildings, canopies, artwork and elsewhere.
+You’ll notice rectangular metal tubing in Brown County buildings, canopies, artwork and elsewhere.
 Its simple symmetry has its own beauty … which makes it a favorite of those who first idealize the structures.

 Contact Max Weiss Company for all your rectangular tube bending, both rectangular and square.
 You’ll marvel at our careful precision and flawless results.
 You might even call it a thing of beauty.

 |Dyckesville||Edgewater Beach||Elm Tree Corners|